brownplt/shim/README.md

 `to-particle :: ((World) -> Option<JSON>, String, StringDict) -> WorldConfig`

-In order to incorporate use of the Particle stream within `world` programs, there are two new event registration functions.
-The `on-particle` function takes a callback that expects a world and the `JSON` data associated with a Particle event, an event name, and the options dictionary described above.
+As illustrated above, there are two new event registration functions to add use of the Particle stream within `world` programs.
+The `on-particle` function takes a callback that expects a world and the `JSON` data associated with a Particle event, an event name, and the general options `StringDict` described in the Shared Configuration Information section above.
 The `to-particle` function also takes the same three arguments, where its callback expects a world and returns an `Option<JSON>` value that, if not `none`, causes a Particle event with the provided name to be emitted.

 Again, if `"raw"` is either missing or mapped to `false` in the options dictionary, then the events that are emitted/received are